 Setting up your computer’s firewall

-Windows, Mac OS X and other modern desktop operating systems come ready equipped with application-layer software firewalls.
+Windows, Mac OS X, and other modern desktop operating systems come equipped with application-layer software firewalls.
 Like hardware firewalls, they include standard security settings that offer basic protection against hackers and viruses.

-Because these are application-layer firewalls however, you can also use them to set rules for specific programs on your computer.
-When a new application tries to use the Internet for the first time, your OS’s firewall may prompt you to allow or deny access.
+Because these are application-layer firewalls, you can also use them to set rules for specific programs on your computer.
+When a new application tries to use the internet for the first time, your OS’s firewall may prompt you to allow or deny access.